alex001-crypto/alex-ndambuki/README.md

 # alex-ndambuki
-A technical blog post about the impotance of using semantic HTML .
+A technical blog post about the impotance of using semantic HTML.